 - Bog conditions.
 Rehabilitation outcomes of sites are constrained by the environmental characteristics of these particular areas.
-For example, there is potential for raised bog restoration at some sites where there has not been significant industrial peat extraction and the peat body is largely intact (deep peat sites that are drained).
-At other sites, most of the peat mass has been removed, the environmental characteristics of these areas have therefore changed radically (peat depths, hydrology, water chemistry, substrate type, nutrient status, etc.) and there will therefore be different habitat outcomes (wetlands, fen, heathland, grassland and Birch woodland).
-On parts of Clooniff Bog, only a certain proportion of peat has been removed leaving a largely un-vegetated surface over deep residual peat deposits, whilst on other areas almost all the peat layer has been removed, revealing subsoil visible.
-There are local factors that will influence the future trajectory of this site (flow conditions of stream through the site) which need to be considered as part of the wider rehabilitation work.
-Hydrological factors Clooniff is a pumped bog mean that a significant portion of the site is likely to develop as wetland. - Surrounding landscape and neighbours.
+For example, much of the peat mass has been removed at many sites, the environmental characteristics of these areas have therefore changed radically (peat depths, hydrology, water chemistry, substrate type, nutrient status, etc.) and there will therefore be different habitat outcomes (wetlands, fen, heathland, grassland and Birch woodland).
+At Clooniff Bog, only a certain proportion of peat has been removed leaving a largely un-vegetated surface over deep peat deposits.
+There are local factors that will influence the future trajectory of this site, which need to be considered as part of the wider rehabilitation. - Potential Future Land-use.
+Potential future uses must undergo the appropriate consenting and development process as required.
+Any future use at Clooniff Bog would be considered by Bord na Móna in the context of the land bank status.
+In the event that Bord na Móna make the decision to support any proposed project, it is likely that the rehabilitation measures proposed in this plan will be compatible with the any potential future development of a peatlands park that has key objectives of amenity and biodiversity.
+Amenity could be integrated with the post-rehabilitated peatland landscape. - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
-Care has to be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
-This includes any hydrological management on neighbouring farmland, as well as potential changes to the hydrology of surrounding designed sites.
+Care will be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
+This includes the hydrology of neighbouring farmland, neighbouring turbary, as well as potential changes to the hydrology of surrounding designed sites.
 It is anticipated that the work proposed here (blocking drains and rewetting cutaway peatlands) will not have any flooding impacts on adjacent land.
+In general, marginal drains will not be blocked.